Safe and Respectful Community

 UC prides itself on its commitment to diversity, inclusion, tolerance and respect and, as part of the UC community, we expect that all staff and students uphold these principles in their conduct.
 Through our actions, we can ensure that all members of our community feel a sense of belonging to UC.

-Our community has zero tolerance to unacceptable behaviour such as bullying, violence, harassment or sexual assault.
+Our community has zero-tolerance to unacceptable behaviours such as bullying, violence, harassment or sexual assault.
 Each of us is an ambassador for UC and it’s up to all of us to make sure we work together to keep our university safe, respectful and inclusive.

 UC has been a White Ribbon accredited workplace since 2013 and we continue to support the cultural change to prevent violence against women in and outside the workplace.
 UC promotes respectful relationships and gender equality and has demonstrated a zero tolerance against women.

 On the 31st of August 2018, the University of Canberra participated in ‘Wear It Purple Day’ to help show our support to the LGBTQI+ community.
 Staff and students wore purple in any shape or form to show their support on providing safe and accepting environments on and off campus.